-Prior to March 15, 2029 (Par Call Date) the Company may, at its option, redeem some or all of the 5.050% 2029 Notes prior to March 15, 2029 at a redemption price (expressed as a percentage of principal amount and rounded to three decimal places) equal to the greater of: (i)(x) the sum of the present values of the remaining scheduled payments of principal and interest thereon discounted to the redemption date (assuming the Notes matured on the Par Call Date) on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate, as defined in the indenture governing the terms of the 5.050% 2029 Notes (the 5.050% 2029 Notes Indenture), plus 15 basis points less (y) interest accrued to the date of redemption, and (ii) 100% of the principal amount of the 5.050% 2029 Notes to be redeemed, plus, in either case, accrued and unpaid interest thereon to, but excluding, the redemption date.
-On or after the Par Call Date, the Company may redeem the 5.050% 2029 Notes, in whole or in part, at any time and from time to time, at a redemption price equal to 100% of the principal amount of the 5.050% 2029 Notes being redeemed, plus any accrued and unpaid interest thereon to, but excluding, the redemption date.
+Prior to January 15, 2030 (Par Call Date) the Company may, at its option, redeem some or all of the 5.050% 2030 Notes at a redemption price equal to the greater of (a) the sum of the present values of the remaining scheduled payments of principal and interest discounted as defined in the indenture governing the terms of the 5.050% 2030 Notes (the 5.050% 2030 Notes Indenture), plus 15 basis points less interest accrued to the date of redemption, and (b) 100% of the principal amount of the 5.050% 2030 Notes to be redeemed, plus, in either case, accrued and unpaid interest, but excluding, the redemption date.
+On or after the Par Call Date, the Company may redeem the 5.050% 2030 Notes, in whole or in part, at any time at a redemption price equal to 100% of the principal amount of the 5.050% 2030 Notes being redeemed, plus any accrued and unpaid interest to, but excluding, the redemption date.

-If the Company experiences a specific change of control triggering event, the Company must offer to repurchase the 5.050% 2029 Notes at a price equal to 101% of the principal amount of the Notes repurchased, plus any accrued and unpaid interest, to, but excluding, the repurchase date.
+If the Company experiences a specific change of control triggering event with respect to the 4.900% 2028 Notes or the 5.050% 2030 Notes, as applicable, the Company must offer to repurchase such 4.900% 2028 Notes or 5.050% 2030 Notes at a price equal to 101% of the principal amount of the Notes repurchased, plus any accrued and unpaid interest to, but excluding, the repurchase date.

-The 5.050% 2029 Notes Indenture contains certain customary affirmative and negative covenants, including covenants that limit or restrict the Company and its subsidiaries' ability to, among other things, create or incur certain liens, enter into sale and leaseback transactions, and consolidate with or merge with or into, or convey, transfer or lease all or substantially all of its assets.
-These covenants are subject to a number of limitations and exceptions set forth in the 5.050% 2029 Notes Indenture.
+The 4.900% 2028 Notes Indenture and the 5.050% 2030 Notes Indenture contain certain customary affirmative and negative covenants, including covenants that limit or restrict the Company and its subsidiaries' ability to, among other things, create or incur certain liens, enter into sale and leaseback transactions, and consolidate with or merge with or into, or convey, transfer or lease all or substantially all of its assets.
+These covenants are subject to a number of limitations and exceptions set forth in the 4.900% 2028 Notes Indenture and the 5.050% 2030 Notes Indenture.

-The 5.050% 2029 Notes are guaranteed by certain of the Company's subsidiaries that have also guaranteed the obligation under the Credit Agreement, 2025 Term Loan Facility and under the Company's existing Senior Indebtedness.
+The 4.900% 2028 Notes and 5.050% 2030 Notes are guaranteed by certain of the Company's subsidiaries that have also guaranteed the obligation under the Second Amended and Restated Credit Agreement.

-Note 6.
+Note 7.
 Fair Value of Financial Instruments